 Turkey | Eggs and yoghurt

-In my research into strange food combinations, Turkey has to come up tops.
+In my research into unusual food combinations, Turkey has to come up tops.
 Just to be clear, I am not saying Turkish food is horrible (not at all – I really like it) but I am saying that I find a dessert made of chicken slightly odd and a cheese syrup cake a little strange.
 I guess that’s not much different to a cheesecake, but this seems to be made with mozzarella cheese, or something similar.
 Anyway, the focus of my awe and wonder right now is an egg and yoghurt dish called çılbır.
-Eggs – fine.
-Yoghurt – fine.
-Together – eh?!
 This dish is basically poached eggs on a bed of garlicky, salty yoghurt, topped with paprika.
 Other things can be added to it such as sage or dried mint.
 It is often all mopped up with a nice piece of fresh bread.
 I’m actually starting to warm to this idea.
 I think my initial concern was due to me associating yoghurt with Muller Corners.

 Iran | Salty yoghurt drink

 This drink is popular in a number of Middle Eastern countries, so sometimes its name varies, however it is widely known as doogh.
-To me, this is simply unacceptable.
-I have never tried it.
-I do not wish to.
 As previously stated, when I think of yoghurt, I think of a sweet, fruit-flavoured dessert probably with a corner of chocolate balls or muesli.
 So, when I think of this… well, let’s just say it doesn’t appeal.
 I do recognise, however, that this is a much-loved drink and all those people in all those countries can’t be wrong, can they?
 Doogh is apparently best made fresh at home, but it also comes ready made and carbonated.
 Carbonated.
-A salty (or sometimes flavoured with dried mint of black pepper, as if that makes it better) fizzy, yoghurt drink.
+A salty (or sometimes flavoured with dried mint or black pepper, as if that makes it better) fizzy, yoghurt drink.
 Just for a moment, imagine swigging that back on a hot summer’s day thinking it’s going to be a coke or something…

 Thailand | A dessert with shallots on top